GoogleChromeLabs/tasklets/js-integration.md

 # JavaScript integration

-We think it'd be nice if there was first class JavaScript support for the tasklet API, here is one reasonably simple proposal:
+We think it'd be nice if there was first class JavaScript support for the tasklets API, here is one reasonably simple proposal:

 ```js